Clearly Erroneous Transactions Policy

 - The factual basis for believing that the trade is clearly erroneous

-If NASDAQ OMX receives a complaint that does not contain all the required supporting information, NASDAQ OMX will immediately notify the filer that the complaint is deficient.
-NASDAQ OMX encourages market participants to use the complaint filing form found on this website, which lists all the required information.
-While it is not mandatory, this form assists both the initiator of the complaint and NASDAQ OMX in its adjudication of the petition.
+If Nasdaq receives a complaint that does not contain all the required supporting information, Nasdaq will immediately notify the filer that the complaint is deficient.
+Nasdaq encourages market participants to use the complaint filing form found on this website, which lists all the required information.
+While it is not mandatory, this form assists both the initiator of the complaint and Nasdaq in its adjudication of the petition.